infmapi/pokemon-enerprise.github.io/README.md

-# Games have some kinda issue not loading yet
+# Games have been fixed with a file ystem